mayank1-0/EASTER/README.md

 ### DATABASE

 Create the ‘library_db’ database without any tables or data.
+SQL query for the same is:
+`CREATE DATABASE librarydb;`
+(backticks are not needed)
 ### DATABASEACCESS